 These are the most common file formats.
 We recommend using them most of the time:

 Whenever you edit an image file, there's a chance some of the original information from the image can be lost.
 Also, if you edit the same file over and over again, the edited image can begin to look much worse than the original.
-This is called image degradation, and it's especially problematic for files that use lossy compression, such as JPEG images.
+This is called image degradation, and it's especially problematic for files that use lossy compression, like JPEG images.